paritytech/contracts-boilerplate/README.md

 Update `tools/deploy.ts` to include new contracts you want to deploy.
 Make sure to specify the constructor arguments and the value, if needed.

-Once you have the chain running (see [Running the Development Stack](#running-the-development-stack)), deploy the contracts by running:
+Once you have the chain running (see [Running the Revive Stack](#running-the-revive-stack)), deploy the contracts by running:

 ```sh
 deno task deploy [--filter <contract-name>]